dingkeyue/eba/readme.txt

+Please send an email to ding.keyue@gmail.com to request the summary statistics.

 The folder contains output from rare-variants based association testing in case_control and trio cohort. qualifying variants were rare functional variants (rv) or HC LoF variants (LoF).